rjwut/advent/README.md

 ### `circular-linked-list`

 This class is a data structure that keeps elements in a circular list.
 You can rotate the pointer around the list, inspect the element at the pointer, remove that element, or insert elements before or after that element.
-The advantage this class has over arrays is that insertions and removals are much less expensive, because there is no need to shift elements.
+The advantage this class has over arrays is that insertions and removals are much less expensive, because there is no need to shift elements, and you don't need to write special code to deal with the fact that the list wraps around.

 ### `grid-to-graph`